makeomatic/ms-payments/rfcs/00-stripe-refactoring.md

     3. Save customer to redis
     4. Set internal customer id to user's metadata
 2. Retrieve internal customer from redis
-3. Create intents using stripe API
+3. Create a intent using stripe API
 4. Return client_secret

 - [Create a SetupIntent on the server](https://stripe.com/docs/payments/cards/saving-cards-without-payment#create-setup-intent)